10 Things to Know Before Your First Skydive on Oahu

 Additionally, be aware that weather will affect your time of departure or if you could skydive that day.
 If North Shore has mist, heavy rain, or strong wind, it is possible your booked trip will be delayed or canceled.

 Do not be afraid to go on your own

 Skydiving is not for everyone and going there on your own can add more craziness to this ultimate adventure, but it will also make the best experience you will never have.
 One of the best things about skydiving is that all the people you meet there are friendly and have the same interests and level of craziness as you do, so it is not really hard to make new friends and have someone to chat with.

 Do not forget to tip your instructor, cameraman, and the driver well

 Your tips are recommended to be paid to your instructor and cameraman onsite in addition to your cost of skydiving and the pictures.
 This is additional cash you need to prepare.
 I paid $25 each for my instructor and cameraman, and $10 for the driver.
 You also need to bring your passport with you for registration.

-It took a while for you to come back down to earh
+It takes a while for you to come back down to earth

 After I skydived, it took me a while to feel normal again.
-After the parachute deployed, we were floating in the sky in a slow speed, I felt motion sickness whenever my instructor turns the parachute around.
-The dizziness lingered for half-hour after I landed.
+After the parachute deployed, we were floating in the sky at a slow speed, I felt motion sickness whenever my instructor turned the parachute around.
+The dizziness lingered for a half-hour after I landed.

-Despite the possiblity of motion sickness, I cannot recommend enough the skydiving experience and it is one of the best things I have ever done during my travels.
+Despite the possibility of motion sickness, I cannot recommend enough the skydiving experience and it is one of the best things I have ever experienced during my travels.
 It is an ultimate challenge but enjoying the thrill of the free fall, floating in the sky, and seeing the best of the world’s most beautiful destination from above is an experience you will never forget.

 Have you skydived before?
 Share your tips and experience below.